FernasFragas/FernasFragas/README.md

 # 💫 About Me:
 Hi, I am a software engineer currently working at Emma.
 My main focus is on developing software using Golang, while I also have a strong background in Kotlin and Java.
 I am passionate about continuously learning new technologies and enhancing my knowledge to develop better and more efficient software.
-My goal is to contribute my skills and knowledge to develop innovative software solutions that can benefit society as a whole
+My goal is to contribute with my skills and knowledge to develop innovative software solutions that can benefit society as a whole

 # 💻 Tech Stack: